kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(c\) *Performance.* If VYI differs from VY, climb performance at VYI and with maximum continuous power throughout the ranges of weight, altitude, and temperature for which approval is requested.

 X. Electrical and electronic system lightning protection.
-For regulations concerning lightning protection for electrical and electronic systems, see §27.1316.
+For regulations concerning lightning protection for electrical and electronic systems, see [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1316   Electrical and electronic system lightning protection.|§27.1316]].

 \[Amdt.
 27-19, 48 FR 4389, Jan.
 31, 1983, as amended by Amdt.
 27-44, 73 FR 11000, Feb.
 29, 2008; Amdt.
 27-46, 76 FR 33135, June 8, 2011\]